 Radiation.
 Radiation therapy may sometimes be used to shrink giant cell tumors in areas where surgery may be difficult to perform without damaging sensitive tissues—such as the spine.
-However, radiation therapy can result in the formation of cancer in some patients, so it is used only in the most difficult cases.
+However, radiation therapy can result in the formation of cancer in some patients, so it is used only in rare cases.

 Tumor embolization.
 During this procedure, specific arteries that supply blood to the tumor are blocked off.
 Without their supply of oxygen and nutrients, the tumor cells begin to die.
 Most often, embolization is performed prior to surgery, but it may also be used on its own in cases where surgery cannot be performed.

 Medication.
 The FDA has recently approved the use of an injectable medication for the treatment of giant cell tumors.
-The medication works by targeting a special receptor on the tumor cells.
+The medication works by targeting a special receptor on the giant cells.
 This decreases activity and slows down the breakdown of bone.
+However, because the tumor cells are located in between the giant cells, the tumor will recur after stopping the treatment.
 The medication is sometimes used in cases where surgery cannot be performed or for recurrent tumors.